tqdv/uweh/README.md

 OK      set_permissions.sh     Set file permissions
 --    public/               Webserver root
         index.php             Main page
+        about.php             About page
 OK      api.php               Api page
 OK      status.php            Status page
         main.css              Main stylesheet
 ```

+## Docs

+What do all these files do ?

+TODO

+We inline CSS for the main page, but use the external file for all others to save that extra blocking request